unusualcodeorg/goserve/README.md

 3. **.tools**: api code, RSA key generator, and .env copier
 4. **.vscode**: editor config and debug launch settings

-# Documentation
-Check the [Wiki](https://github.com/unusualcodeorg/goserve/wiki/Architecture) for the detailed documentation on the architecture.

-Note: We will keep on adding documentations progressively

 ## API Design
 ![Request-Response-Design](.extra/docs/api-structure.png)